-Also, you may assign columns, different labels and dates, and organize lessons learned to suit your needs.
+Also, you may add fields, different labels and dates, and organize lessons learned to suit your needs.

 The image below displays a lessons learned log in project management software Plaky for the XY project.
-The columns relevant to this project are:
+The fields relevant to this project are:

 - Lesson learned,